grantjenks/python-sortedcontainers/docs/sortedset.rst

    An optional *iterable* provides an initial series of items to populate the :class:`SortedSet`.

+   An optional *load* specifies the load-factor of the set.
+The default load factor of '100' works well for sets from tens to tens of millions of elements.
+Good practice is to use a value that is the cube root of the set size.
+With billions of elements, the best load factor depends on your usage.
+   It's best to leave the load factor at the default until you start benchmarking.
+See :doc:`implementation details <implementation>` for more information.

    Unlike a :class:`set`, a :class:`SortedSet` requires items be hashable and comparable. :class:`SortedSet` implements the MutableSet and Sequence Abstract Base Class types.